NICMx/Jool/docs/en/map-t.md

 ## BR Configuration

-The BR needs two things:
+The BR only needs two things:

 - A _Forwarding Mapping Rule_ (FMR) table
 - The _Default Mapping Rule_ (DMR)